 The SENCo (Special Educational Needs Co-ordinator) will need to work with teaching staff, and where necessary senior leaders, to determine access arrangements which are both appropriate and reasonable in the context of the Practical Endorsement.

-The Practical Endorsement in A-level Biology, Chemistry, Geology and Physics is not a timed component and is carried out during normal lesson time.
-As such there is no need to award extra time and/ or supervised rest breaks.
+As the Practical Endorsement in A-level Biology, Chemistry, Geology and Physics is not a timed component and is carried out during normal lesson time, there is no need to award extra time and/or supervised rest breaks.

-A candidate who has an access arrangement, put in place by the SENCo, which forms part of their normal way of working, may continue to use it in the course of the Practical Endorsement if it is required and does not undermine the assessment.
-The only exception being a practical assistant, as this does not allow a candidate to show their independent skills/mastery of the practical skills.
+A candidate who has an access arrangement, put in place by the SENCo, which forms part of their normal way of working, may use the arrangement in the Practical Endorsement if it is required and does not undermine the assessment.
+The only exception is the use of a practical assistant, as this does not allow a candidate to show their independent skills/mastery of the practical skills.

-A candidate, who because of their disability cannot demonstrate one or more of the competences in the required skills, use of apparatus or techniques, may request an exemption.
+The centre may request an exemption where a candidate, because of their disability, cannot demonstrate one or more of the competences in the required skills, use of apparatus or techniques.
 If agreed, an indication will appear on the candidate’s certificate indicating that he/she has been granted an exemption.
 The candidate should participate in as much of the practical activity as possible to support their knowledge and understanding for the indirect assessment of practical skills in the written examination.

 Specific examples for the Common Practical Assessment Criteria (CPAC) are detailed below.